virtualstaticvoid/heroku-docker-r/MIGRATING.md

      <package-list> \
    && rm -rf /var/lib/apt/lists/*

-  CMD "/usr/bin/R --no-save -f /app/<your-R-program-filename>"
+  CMD "/usr/bin/R --no-save -f /app/<R-program>"
   ```

-  Change `<package-list>` to include the binary dependencies you need to have installed, and `<your-R-program-filename>` to the main R program you want to have executed.
+  Change the `<package-list>` to include the binary dependencies you need to have installed, and `<R-program>` to the main R program you want to have executed.
 E.g. `/app/app.R`.

-  Checkout the [Dockerfile][6] reference for a complete list of directives available, nothing that not all are available as specified in the Heroku Container Registry and Runtime [documentation][7].
+  Checkout the [Dockerfile][6] reference for a complete list of directives available.
+Note that not all of them can be used, as specified in the [Heroku Container Registry and Runtime][7] documentation.

-  Note that [multi-stage][8] docker builds are used to reduce the image file size produced, in order to speed up the slug deployments.
+  A [multi-stage][8] docker build is used to segment the development and runtime images, such that the development one includes build time components such as header files and compilers, and the runtime image is more lightweight, only including the binaries required to run the application in production.
+This also helps improve runtime security of your application.

 * Create a `heroku.yml` file and insert the following content.